EwoutH/urban-self-driving-effects/paper/paper.md

 The full analysis is available in the [`network/create_network.ipynb`](../network/create_network.ipynb) notebook.

 #### 6.4 Travel time and distance data for public transit and cycling (from Google Maps API)
+Travel times and distances for non-car modes (public transit and cycling) were collected using the Google Maps Distance Matrix API.
+Data was gathered for all possible origin-destination pairs between the 125 postal code areas in the Rotterdam urban area, resulting in 15,500 unique combinations for both cycling and public transit.
+This fell withing the free tier of the API, which allows for up to 40.000 elements travel time requests per month, costing \$156.25 for the complete matrix in both modes, within the \$200 free monthly credit Google provides.

+The data collection was performed for Thursday, September 17, 2024, at 08:00, representing typical weekday conditions.
+While for bycicle the travel time is relatively stable, for public transit it can vary due to the frequency of the services and more data collections would be needed to capture proper early morning, late evening and weekend travel times.
+The travel times on a Thursday morning are when the highest frequency of trips are made, and provide generally the fastest travel times, representing the optimal conditions for public transit.

+The API provided both travel time (in seconds) and distance (in meters) for each origin-destination pair.
+For transit, this includes walking to/from stops, waiting times, and any transfers.
+For cycling, it assumes use of the standard cycling infrastructure and average cycling speeds.

+Centroid-to-centroid measurements between postal code areas where made, initially only between the 21 MRDH regions (420 pairs), which lead to visible noise in even the high-level KPIs.
+It also didn't allow within-region travel, which is a significant part of the trips.
+Also, some of the centroids were really unfortunately placed (right between stations for example), which with the low number of points resulted in unexpected behavior.
+Therefore, the resolution was increased to 4-digit postal code level, and OD lookup tables for all 15.500 pairs between the geographical centroids of the 125 PC4 areas was created.
+This directly lead to practically eliminating the noise in the KPIs, and allowed for trips to other PC4 areas within the same MRDH region.

+To validate and gain insights into the collected data, an exploratory analysis was performed, including histograms, box plots, and scatter plots of travel times and distances for both modes.
+Notably:

+Fig A.x shows the distribution of cycling travel times are more skewed towards shorter durations, with a median and mean below 40 minutes, while transit travel times were more evenly distributed, with a median and mean above 50 minutes.

 ![travel_time_google_maps_api_hist_boxplot.svg](img%2Ftravel_time_google_maps_api_hist_boxplot.svg)
+_Fig A.x: Distribution of travel times between the 15.500 centroid-pairs for cycling and public transit._

+Fig A.x shows a scatter plot of travel times versus bird's-eye distances for both modes.
+It shows cycling having a clear maximum speed and relatively linear relationship between time and distance, while public transit has a lesser correlation, with a lot of variation in travel times for similar distances, and now clear minimum or maximum speeds.

 ![travel_time_distance_scatter.png](img%2Ftravel_time_distance_scatter.png)
+_Fig A.x: Scatter plot of travel times versus distances between the 15.500 centroid-pairs for cycling and public transit._

 The full analysis is available in the [`travel_api/travel_time_distance_google.ipynb`](../travel_api/travel_time_distance_google.ipynb) notebook.